joeycortez42/MP-Mini-Delta-Web/README.md

 Files that are uploaded will be renamed from "cache.gc" to the original file name.
 If you are re-uploading a previous file, the old file is deleted first, then the file is renamed.
 The .gc extension is used to maximize file name length.

-The print icon does two things: it selects the file `M32` for print, and tells the printer to print it `M24`, but it won't set the target tempatures.
+The print icon does two things: it selects the file `M32` for print, and tells the printer to print it `M24`, but it won't set the target temperatures.
 Pre-heat before requesting to print a file.
 Once the extruder and bed are at the target temperatures, the printer LCD will display the printing screen.

 The delete icon will delete the file, `M30`, and remove the entry from the listing.
 Frequent file listing refreshed have proven to be erradic.